pixijs/filters/README.md

 ## Building

-PixiJS Filters uses [Lerna](https://github.com/lerna/lerna) under-the-hood to build all of the filters separately.
 Install all dependencies by simply running the following.

 ```bash
 npm install